thanhtdiep/marvel-soccer-team-planner/README.md

 6. Once you've added 6 characters for your team, you can share it with friends on social media via the buttons at the bottom of the page.

 ### NOTE
-Please make sure your Node.JS version is 12+
+Please make sure your Node.JS version is 12+.
-.env file was intended to be pushed for review purposes
+.env file was intended to be pushed for review purposes.